Octavio Dotel

-Octavio Eduardo Dotel Diaz (born November 25, 1973) is a Dominican former professional baseball pitcher.
-Dotel played for 13 major league teams, the second most teams played for by any player in the history of Major League Baseball (MLB), setting the mark when he pitched for the Detroit Tigers on April 7, 2012, breaking a record previously held by Mike Morgan, Matt Stairs, and Ron Villone.
-Edwin Jackson broke this record in 2019.
-Dotel's longest tenure with any one team was the five seasons he spent with the Houston Astros.
+Octavio Eduardo Dotel Diaz (November 25, 1973 – April 8, 2025) was a Dominican professional baseball pitcher who played 15 seasons in Major League Baseball (MLB).
+He played for 13 major league teams, the second-most of any player in history.
+Dotel spent most of his career as a relief pitcher, including several stints as a closer, during which he recorded 109 saves.
+Dotel's longest tenure with a single team was the five seasons he spent with the Houston Astros.
+On June 11, 2003, he combined with five other Astros pitchers to throw a no-hitter.

-Dotel won the 2011 World Series as a member of the St. Louis Cardinals.
-In 2013, as part of the World Baseball Classic champions along with fellow Dominicans Robinson Canó and Santiago Casilla, Dotel became one of the few players in history to win both a World Series and a World Baseball Classic.
+Dotel won the 2011 World Series while playing for the St. Louis Cardinals.
+As a member of the Detroit Tigers in 2012, he set the record for playing with the most major league teams, a record that stood until 2019.
+In 2013, as a member of the Dominican national team, Dotel won the World Baseball Classic championship; along with fellow Dominicans Robinson Canó and Santiago Casilla, he became one of the few players in history to win both a World Series and a World Baseball Classic.
+He died in the Jet Set nightclub roof collapse in Santo Domingo.

 Career

 New York Mets

 Dotel graduated from Liceo Cansino Afuera in the Dominican Republic and was signed by the New York Mets as an amateur free agent in 1993.
-He played for their minor league affiliate in the Dominican Summer League through 1994 and then promoted through the Mets' minor league system for the next several seasons.
+He played for their minor league affiliate in the Dominican Summer League through 1994 and then was promoted through the Mets' minor league system for the next several seasons.
 Dotel made his MLB debut on June 26, 1999, for the Mets, taking the loss in a 7–2 defeat to the Atlanta Braves.
 His first MLB win came July 1, 1999, against the Florida Marlins.
-He ended the season as the winning pitcher in Game 5 of the 1999 National League Championship Series against the Braves.
+He ended the season pitching three innings in relief and as the winning pitcher in the 15-inning Game 5 of the 1999 National League Championship Series against the Braves.
+The game ended with Robin Ventura's Grand Slam Single.

-He was voted Player of the Week for the week of July 25, 1999.
+He was voted NL Player of the Week for the week of July 25, 1999.